On rectifiability of Delone sets in intermediate regularity: Resolutions of the prescribed volume form equation in intermediate regularity

 \item The procedure in order to prove Proposition \ref{thm: osc} still works if, instead of considering a dyadic partition of the unit cube, we consider a sequence of uniform decompositions and then apply the general form of Lemma \ref{lem: rivye}.
-More precisely, let $(M_i)_{i=1}^p$ be positive integers greater than $1$, for $p\in\N$ be fixed; as a first step, consider a $M_{j_1}$-adic subdivision of the unit cube, as in \eqref{eq: madic}, where $1\leq j_1\leq p$.
+More precisely, for $p\in\N$ being fixed, let $(M_i)_{i=1}^p$ be even positive integers; as a first step, consider a $M_{j_1}$-adic subdivision of the unit cube, as in \eqref{eq: madic}, where $1\leq j_1\leq p$.
 Then consider a subdivision of each cube in this partition by a $M_{j_2}$-adic decomposition, and so on.
 In this way, we obtain a sequence of cubes $C_{\overline{n},i}$ as in \eqref{eq: madic}, but with rescaling factor $(M_{j_1}\cdot\ldots\cdot M_{j_i})^{-1}$.